astru03/TerraClassifier_1/README.md

 Depending on the area, a classification can take up to 10 minutes.

 ## Installing and starting the DockerHub web application:
-You can get a hosted Docker image of the terreclassifier_app and the openeocubes_custom via the Dockerhub platform. https://hub.docker.com/r/astru/terraclassifier_app.<br>
+You can get a hosted Docker image of the terreclassifier_app and the openeocubes_custom via the Dockerhub platform.<br>
+https://hub.docker.com/r/astru/terraclassifier_app.<br>
 https://hub.docker.com/r/astru/openeocubes_custom.<br>
 It is highly recommended to deploy the service on an AWS EC2 machine that is in us-west-2 region (Oregon) as that is the data centre where the Earth Observation(EO) datasets found in AWS STAC search are stored.